AD1024/Tiny-Lang/README.md

 # Syntax
 ## Notice & Rules
-- Any form of expression including data binding, function declaration, while/for loop etc. is called *Component*
-- There must be a *;*(semi-colon) between two Components
-- There must not be a *;* after the last component
 - Operator **-** is an arithmetic operator, which means it can only be applied to compute arithmetic expression(s).
 The *Negation* operator is **~**